 - Now pour the cleaning solution on the bleach stain of the carpet.

-- Let the solution to sit properly for about 5 minutes.
+- Let the solution sit properly for about 5 minutes.
 Rub the stain with a sponge or cloth.
 The bleach stain will begin to disappear gradually.

 - Repeat the process if the stain is still visible.

 - Rinse the spot with cold water.
 The white vinegar smell will disappear eventually.

-- After discovering the bleach stains on the carpet and blot it with water and paper towel.
+- After discovering the bleach stains on the carpet and blot it with water and a paper towel.

 - Pick a crayon that matches perfectly with the carpet’s color.

 - Color the carpet fibers and make sure the color is absorbed properly.

-- Blend the color in the carpet with the help of a wet towel.
+- Blend the color on the carpet with the help of a wet towel.

 How to Remove Yellow Bleach Stains from White Canvas Shoes

-Bleach has a yellow dye which may be transferred to white surfaces.
+Bleach has a yellow dye that may be transferred to white surfaces.
 You need to remove the unwanted dye to remove the yellow bleach stain.
 If your white canvas shoes get yellow bleach stains, here is a remedy to remove them.

 You need the following things to remove yellow bleach stains from white canvas shoes.